Zhefan-Xu/camera-imu-calibration-guide/README.md

 #### c.
 Types of Camera Calibrations:
  - **Single camera calibration**: To find intrinsic matrix and distortion parameters.
- - **Multiple-camera calibration**: In addition to instrinsic and distortion, we also want to obtain extrinsic matrix.
+ - **Multiple-camera calibration**: In addition tNow, we need to estimate noise model for IMU.
+You can find some explanation of the parameters here.
+Use the repo imu_utils which depends on code_utils to obtain the IMU noise model.o instriNow, we need to estimate noise model for IMU.
+You can find some explanation of the parameters here.
+Use the repo imu_utils which depends on code_utils to obtain the IMU noise model.nsic and distortion, we also want to obtain extrinsic matrix.
  - **Camera-IMU calibration**: Find the transformation between camera and IMU.

 #### d.
 Camera Model: